KindleModding/kindlemodding.github.io/jailbreaking/jailbreak-faq.md

 Winterbreak needs your Kindle to be registered, it also needs a valid, internet-connected WiFi network saved.

 It's still possible to jailbreak an unregistered/blacklisted device, but currently, the only jailbreaking methods for those devices work on firmware below `5.16.2.1.1`.
-You can find these jailbreaking methods here [Legacy Jailbreaks](https://kindlemodding.org/jailbreaking/Legacy/).
+You can find these jailbreaking methods in [Legacy Jailbreaks](https://kindlemodding.org/jailbreaking/Legacy/).

 ### My Kindle updated to a firmware version that doesn't have any jailbreak method!
 Can I still jailbreak?